 \subsection{Hyperparameter Study}

-To further investigate the effect of the hyperparameter $\alpha$ in Dynamic Extended Drafting, we conduct experiments with varying $\alpha$ values, as summarized in Table~\ref{tab:hyper}.
+To investigate the hyperparameter $\alpha$ in Dynamic Extended Drafting, we conduct experiments with varying $\alpha$ values (see Table~\ref{tab:hyper}).
 We find that the speedup is maximized when $\alpha$ is set to $\left \lceil depth/2 \right \rceil$, while both increasing or decreasing $\alpha$ leads to reduced acceleration.
 In essence, this hyperparameter balances the additional drafting overhead against the reduction in verification cost.
 If $\alpha$ is too low, the draft model underutilizes its capacity in low-entropy regions, missing opportunities to accept longer token sequences.
-Conversely, if $\alpha$ is too high, the extra drafting overhead outweighs the savings in verification, leading to degraded performance.
-These results indicate that the optimal $\alpha$ increases with the capability of the draft model; As the draft model improves, a larger $\alpha$ can yield greater speedups.
+Conversely, if $\alpha$ is too high, the additional drafting overhead outweighs verification savings, leading to degraded performance.
+These results indicate that optimal $\alpha$ scales with draft model capability—as models improve, a larger $\alpha$ can yield greater speedups.